-Action Steps 5 Public Relations/Inspections A campaign should be run to guide general public and food businesses about food adulteration and how it's an unethical practice, furthermore, an online monthly magazine /social media strategy should be developed by food department for sharing information and important achievements of BFA.
-Development of robust reporting system for public in case of outbreak, non- compliance, food safety incident Development of mock/friendly audit systems to familiarize FBO about new food safety regime and protocols.
-Human resource development for food safety officers with commodity specific training for inspection Training/refresher courses/on-job training for food safety audits. .Action Step-6 Stakeholder engagement Mechanism Engagement of stakeholders (i.e. Food, Agriculture, Extension, Trade, Finance, Planning and Development, Public health, Livestock, Industry representatives and Local Government for collaborative efforts towards uplifting food safety in province through engagement mechanism of technical expertise across allied departments.
+A campaign should be run to guide general public and food businesses about food adulteration and how it's an unethical practice, furthermore, an online monthly magazine /social media strategy should be developed by food department for sharing information and important achievements of BFA.
+Development of robust reporting system for public in case of outbreak, non-Action Steps 5 compliance, food safety incident Public Development of mock/friendly audit systems to familiarize FBO about new food Relations/Inspections safety regime and protocols.
+Human resource development for food safety officers with commodity specific training for inspection Training/refresher courses/on-job training for food safety officers about interpretation of regulations and how to conduct food safety audits.
+Engagement of stakeholders (i.e. Food, Agriculture, Extension, Trade, Finance, Planning and Development, Public health, Livestock, Industry representatives .Action Step-6 and Local Government for collaborative efforts towards uplifting food safety in Stakeholder engagement province through engagement mechanism of technical expertise across allied Mechanism departments.
 Food academy can play a bonding role between these departments by development of effective liaison and need assessment of stakeholders and capacity building for all the food supply chain stakeholders.
-Action Step -7 Formulation of regulations Formulation/approval of comprehensive rules of business and Implementation/enforcement tools.
+Formulation/approval of comprehensive rules of business and Implementation/enforcement tools.
 Some of highlighted areas may include but not limited to i.
 Food Packaging materials regulations ii.
 Implementation and enforcement regulations iii.
-Improvement notices, prohibition order and emergency prohibition order regulations iv.
-Marketing of Infant food regulations v.
-Product registration and display of BFA logo regulations vi.
-SOP for field visits vii.
+Improvement notices, prohibition order and emergency prohibition order Action Step -7 regulations Formulation of Marketing of Infant food regulations iv. regulations Product registration and display of BFA logo regulations v.
+SOP for field visits vi. vii.
 SOP for storage and display of foods viii.
 Waste cooking oil regulations ix.
-Infant formula marketing regulations x.
-Minimal pasteurization law for milk sold in Balochistan Action Step-8 Harmonization of Standard Harmonization of standards is needed at three tiers.
+Infant formula marketing regulations Minimal pasteurization law for milk sold in Balochistan X. Harmonization of standards is needed at three tiers.
 At provincial level: comprehensive review and comparison is required to harmonize standards across provinces and to reduce variation among standards and rules of business to facilitate FBO.
-At national level: Harmonization of standards and rules of business mutually agreed by all provinces to be set as national standards as directed by national government and implementation/enforcement mechanism devised for provincial level.
+At national level: Harmonization of standards and rules of business mutually Action Step-8 agreed by all provinces to be set as national standards as directed by national Harmonization of government and implementation/enforcement mechanism devised for Standard provincial level.
 At International level: Comprehensive review is needed to harmonize with international standards where possible and to include more areas under food regulations previously not included for example, organic foods, genetically modified foods and health claim regulations to name a few.
-Action Steps 9 Advocacy Strategy Capacity building in terms export/import related food regulations, rules of business and development of a sound advocacy strategy for harmonization between other departments where area of responsibility overlaps and coordination would yield better compliance to SPS both at provincial and national level.
+Capacity building in terms export/import related food regulations, rules of business and development of a sound advocacy strategy for harmonization Action Steps 9 between other departments where area of responsibility overlaps and Advocacy Strategy coordination would yield better compliance to SPS both at provincial and national level.